Experts & Staff

 Biography

-Oertel previously worked as a senior fellow in the Asia programme at the German Marshall Fund of the United States’ Berlin office, where she focused on transatlantic China policy including on emerging technologies, Chinese foreign policy, and security in east Asia.
+Before joining ECFR, Oertel was a senior fellow in the Asia programme at the German Marshall Fund of the United States’ Berlin office, where she focused on transatlantic China policy including on emerging technologies, Chinese foreign policy, and security in east Asia.
 Prior to joining the GMF, she served as a programme director at Körber Foundation’s Berlin office.
 She was also a visiting fellow at the German Institute for International and Security Affairs (SWP Berlin) and worked at United Nations Headquarters, New York, as a Carlo-Schmid fellow.
-She has published widely on topics related to EU-China relations, US-China relations, security in the Asia-Pacific region, Chinese foreign policy, 5G and emerging technologies, as well as climate cooperation.
+She has published widely on topics related to EU-China relations, US-China relations, Chinese foreign policy, 5G and emerging technologies, clean tech competition and climate cooperation.

-Oertel holds a PhD from the University of Jena.
+Oertel holds a PhD from the University of Jena (Germany).
 Her dissertation focused on Chinese policies within the United Nations.

 In the media